pivettamarcos/courses/machine_learning/C02 - advanced_learning_algorithms/README.md

 ## Concepts learned
 From the course itself:

-- Intuition behind neurons and neural networks
+- Intuition behind neurons, weights, bias, layers and activation functions in neural networks
+- Intuition behind forward propagation

+Pytorch and its wrapper Lightning was used to train the neural networks.
+Lightning provides:
+- every loop of the training process is a method inside the NN class
--
+- checkpointing, progress bars